 How Much Do Long-Haul Drivers Make?

-Long-haul drivers are responsible for taking freight wherever it needs to go, even if that trip is all the way from the East Coast of the United States to the West Coast.
+Long-haul truck driving means taking the freight wherever it needs to go, even if that trip takes you from the East Coast of the United States all the way to the West Coast.
 These drivers are also known as over-the-road, or OTR, drivers.

 Many long-haul/OTR drivers choose to work as a team to tackle the long distance drive.
 These truckers can keep the truck moving at all times, run up their miles, and earn a higher wage.

 For those salaries, it’s important to know how much time you’re putting in.
-Every 14-hour shift typically includes 11 driving hours and 3 hours of loading or unloading cargo.
+Every 14-hour shift of long-haul truck driving typically includes 11 driving hours and 3 hours of loading or unloading cargo.

 Truck drivers must adhere to the strict Hours of Service (HOS) regulations.
 Within a week, you may not work more than 60 hours.
-During an eight-day period, the acceptable amount of hours is increased to 70.
+During an eight-day period, the 60-hour work week increases to 70 hours.

 After either a seven or eight-day stretch, drivers are required to take off for 34-hours before starting the next cycle.
 This is your reset.